cds-astro/cds-votable-rust/README.md

 * ...

 More testing is required, especially the bit type and arrays.
-Please, provide us with VOTable examples!
+Please, provide us with your VOTable examples!

 ## Why JSON, TOML, YAML in addition to XML